jdlrobson/GerritCommandLine/README.md

 Patchsets that have a -1 or -2 and are more than 10 days old `python gerrit.py --project 'mediawiki/core' --gtage 10 --ltscore 0`

+Patchsets in core that were not written by users jdlrobson or kaldari `python gerrit.py --project 'mediawiki/core' --excludeuser jdlrobson --excludeuser kaldari`

 All patchsets by jdlrobson on MobileFrontend extension `python gerrit.py --project 'mediawiki/extensions/MobileFrontend' --byuser 'Jdlrobson'`